 Our large, delightful garden is full of climbing roses, lilies, lavender and hollyhocks.
 There is a koi pond with a curved bridge for peaceful contemplation, and tables and chairs for hors d’oeuvres and dinners al fresco!

 There is a lovely covered pavilion in the garden, situated to take advantage of the view.
 Under the pavilion, enjoy sitting on the couches to enjoy coffee in the morning, or a glass of wine in the evening!
 The view over the rampart walls is unchanged since the middle ages—no modernity is visible!

 A 2-minute walk through town brings to you to an “Epicerie” which sells bread, eggs, cheese, milk, wine, canned goods and gift items.
-Also a 2-3 minutes walk brings you to the farm-to-table restaurant “La Grange” which is open for lunch most days during the summer & early fall, a Vietnamese restaurant, Le Garum, opened recently, and the Abbaye Restaurant is open for lunches and dinners most days of the week.
+Also a 2-3 minutes walk brings you to the farm-to-table restaurant “La Grange” which is open for lunch most days during the summer & early fall, and the Abbaye Restaurant is open for lunches and dinners most days of the week.
 Also in town is the famed Anis de Flavigny candy store, where the little licorice candies are created in an ancient abbey.

 A 10 minute drive takes you past the Flavigny Winery (tastings available) to the village of Veneray Les Laumes, with a huge supermarket, a train station and many other shops and services.
 Twenty minutes away is the medieval town of Semur-en-Auxois, with it’s beautiful stone towers and river.